 Our roots trace back to 1972 and the predecessor firm, Martin and Obermaier.
-Former government colleagues, John Martin's and Otto Obermaier’s boutique firm represented businessmen and political officials embroiled in ‘sensitive’ matters that New York’s large firms steered clear of.
+Former government colleagues, John Martin's and Otto Obermaier’s boutique firm represented businessmen and political officials embroiled in ‘sensitive’ matters that New York’s large firms steered clear of at that time.
 One year later, Robert G. Morvillo, a former head of the Securities Fraud Unit of the United States Attorney’s Office for the Southern District of New York in Manhattan and a former Chief of its Criminal Division, joined them and the firm’s name changed to Martin, Obermaier, and Morvillo.
 White collar defense work was their focus, reflecting increases in federal resources being deployed to white collar crime and the subsequent increases in indictments against corporate executives.
 Merrill Lynch became an early client of the firm, with Morvillo serving as the financial giant’s principal outside counsel on regulatory issues.

-In 1979, after serving as Chief of the Criminal Division in the United States Attorney’s Office for the Southern District of New York, Elkan Abramowitz joined the firm, succeeding John Martin, who, in 1980 left private practice for public service, as United States Attorney for the Southern District of New York, and later became a United States District Judge for the Southern District of New York.
+In 1979, after serving as Chief of the Criminal Division in the United States Attorney’s Office for the Southern District of New York, Elkan Abramowitz joined the firm, succeeding John Martin, who in 1980, left private practice for public service, as United States Attorney for the Southern District of New York, and later became a United States District Judge for the Southern District of New York.
 Abramowitz had previously served as Assistant Deputy Mayor for the City of New York and as a Special Counsel to the Select Committee on Crime for the U.S. House of Representatives.

 In 1985, after serving as an Assistant Special Prosecutor in the Watergate Special Prosecution Force and later as an Assistant U.S. Attorney for the Southern District of New York, Lawrence Iason became a partner at the firm.
-In 1988 Iason left to head the New York office of the Securities and Exchange Commission, returning to the firm in 1991.
+In 1988, Iason left to head the New York office of the Securities and Exchange Commission, returning to the firm in 1991.

-In December 2012, the firm, as well as the entire white collar bar, mourned the passing of Robert G. Morvillo.
+In December 2011, the firm, as well as the entire white collar bar, mourned the passing of Robert G. Morvillo.